 That being said, you also need to set boundaries for yourself and put yourself first.

-You don’t need to talk to everyone and engage in every single conversation and you don’t need to do everything that you are asked – especially things which could compromise your being sober.
+You don’t need to talk to everyone and engage in every single conversation and you don’t need to do everything that you are asked – especially things which could compromise you’re being sober.
 You need to just remember one thing.
 You matter and you need to take care of yourself.
 You are recovering from something that can kill you.
-Why mess around with that because of some conversation or for the sake of people pleasing?
+Why mess around with that because of some conversation or for the sake of people-pleasing?

 Man oh man, you need a reward.
 Love yourself and practice the art of self-care, daily.
 It is so important to look after yourself, especially during the festive season, during travels, when you are out of your usual routine and when you are at places which could lead to stress on relationships.
 Drink loads of water, have the bubbliest of baths, try out some yoga, write down things, eat, find something spiritual to do and relax.
 When I say reward yourself I mean it.
 Book a movie, get a back massage and eat the finest sushi you can find.
 Watch a bunch of TV shows or just sleep in on a rainy day.
 Dedicate time to doing what you think is a reward and jot it into your calendar.
 The next thing you know you are back at work and life is GREAT.
 That is how you survive a sober holiday.
 Good luck!